coreybb/witch-hat/README.md

 #### Example 5: Handling an Empty Response

 Some API endpoints might return an empty response.
-This example demonstrates how to handle such cases using the EmptyResponse type.
+For now, Witch Hat handles such cases using the EmptyResponse type.

 ```swift
 struct DeleteUserEndpoint: GroupedEndpoint {